garrandall/popular-music-data/tracks/love-power-dionne-warwick-jeffrey-osborne.md

 She told me that I hadn't gotten over you

 I wonder if I called you
-Would you make me pay for my mistake, ooh
+Would you make me pay for my mistake, oh
 Look what love can do
 Is it now too late

 Or can we get it back
-Everything that we once had, ooh
+Everything that we once had, oh
 Can we get it back
 Talkin' about